sunnymodi21/overshoot-js-sdk/README.md

 > **Note:** Screen capture requires desktop browsers with getDisplayMedia API support.
 The user will be prompted to select which screen/window to share.

-### LiveKit Source
+### LiveKit Source (User-Managed)

-If you're on a restrictive network where direct WebRTC connections fail, you can use LiveKit as an alternative video transport.
-With this source type, you publish video to a LiveKit room yourself, and the SDK handles the server-side stream creation and inference results.
+If you already run your own LiveKit infrastructure and want to publish video yourself, you can pass your room credentials directly.
+The SDK skips local media capture and tells the server to read from your room instead.

 ```typescript
 const vision = new RealtimeVision({